 Next was Jack.
 “You said this was from the pile of human bones.
 Did you find anything else?”

-“Yes, but the armors and helmets are completely crushed and broken.
-There no use in bringing them with me.
-It would of been a waste of bag space.
-I did though think that this coin looking thing might be of some use.”
+“Yes, but the armor and helmets are completely crushed and broken.
+There is no use in bringing them with me.
+It would have been a waste of bag space.
+I did think that this coin-looking thing might be of some use.”

 “Hmm….”
 Alan took the coin from Jack.
-He took out an round magnifier glass and examined it.
+He took out a round magnifier glass and examined it.

 “Does it have any value?”